chemelli74/aioamazondevices/README.md

 Library logs a warning if an unknown device type is linked to your Amazon account.

-Please open an issue [here](https://github.com/chemelli74/aioamazondevices/issues) are provide the following information:
+Please open an issue [here](https://github.com/chemelli74/aioamazondevices/issues) and provide the following information:

 - device type
 - model